-What is the most exciting opportunity right now in CEE?
+What is the most exciting opportunity right now in Central Europe?

 We are seeing an accelerating pipeline of technology and technology-enabled businesses coming from our region.
 It’s bringing a lot of young companies and entrepreneurs on our investment radar and that’s exciting to see.

 Some of them successfully serve local markets – like our recent investment in Pigu, a Baltic online marketplace which is similar to Allegro, our Polish investment which last year became one of Europe’s largest-ever e-commerce IPOs.
-And some of them go global – our recent investment in Displate being a good example of a CEE-born product on its way to conquer the world!
+And some of them go global – our recent investment in Displate being a good example of a Central Europe born product on its way to conquer the world!

 What drew you to join MidEuropa?